-Professor Anton Hagenbeek received his M.D. degree from the Erasmus University in Rotterdam.
-He was trained in experimental hematology in the Radiobiological Institute T.N.O. in Rijswijk where he obtained his Ph.D. in 1977 and was, after training in clinical hematology in Rotterdam, Prof. Hagenbeek obtained a fellowship in hematology at U.C.L.A.
+Professor Anton Hagenbeek received his medical degree from the Erasmus University, Rotterdam, NL.
+He was trained in experimental hematology at the Radiobiological Institute T.N.O., Rijswijk, NL, where he obtained his PhD in 1977.
+After training in clinical hematology in Rotterdam, NL, Prof. Hagenbeek obtained a fellowship in hematology at the University of California, Los Angeles, US.

-He then worked as a staff member of the Dr Daniel den Hoed Cancer Center in Rotterdam, Department of Hematology from 1982 until 1997, and was in charge of the autologous and allogeneic stem cell transplantation program there between 1987 and 1994.
+From 1982 to 1997, he worked as a staff member in the Department of Hematology at the Erasmus MC Daniel den Hoed Cancer Centre, Rotterdam, NL, and was in charge of the autologous and allogeneic stem cell transplantation program between 1987 and 1994.

-In 1993 Prof. Hagenbeek was appointed Professor of Clinical and Experimental Hemato-Oncology, at the Erasmus University, Rotterdam.
+In 1993, Prof. Hagenbeek was appointed Professor of Clinical and Experimental Hemato-Oncology at the Erasmus University, Rotterdam, NL.
 His main research interests are in developmental therapeutics for leukemia, focusing on translational research from preclinical animal models and in vitro studies to clinical application.
-From studies on minimal residual disease and experimental bone marrow transplantation (GVHD-GVL) in the early 1980s, he has now moved into immuno-gene therapy of hematological malignancies.
-His clinical research activities are mainly in the field of (intergroup) studies in non-Hodgkin's lymphomas.
-Additionally, Prof. Hagenbeek has worked on developmental therapeutics for leukemia, focusing on translational research from preclinical animal models and in-vitro studies to clinical application.
+From studies on measurable residual disease and experimental bone marrow transplantation (GvHD-GVL) in the early 1980s, he has now moved into gene therapy for hematological malignancies.
+His clinical research activities are mainly in the field of intergroup studies in Hodgkin and non-Hodgkin lymphomas.

-He has (co-)authored 335 papers in peer-reviewed journals.
-In 1997, he was appointed Professor of Hematology at the University Medical Center Utrecht, The Netherlands.
-Since 2006 he holds a joined appointment as Professor of Hematology in the Department of Hematology, Academic Medical Center, University of Amsterdam, the Netherlands.
+He has co-authored more than 345 papers in peer-reviewed journals.
+In 1997, he was appointed Professor of Hematology at the University Medical Centre Utrecht, Utrecht, NL.
+Since 2006, he has held a joint appointment as Professor of Hematology in the Department of Hematology at the Academic Medical Centre, NL, and the University of Amsterdam, NL.